opendocsg/slw-judgments-backfill/2002_SGHC_258/report.md

 _Was Hola’s set-off valid?_

 12\.
 The law on equitable set-off is clear.
 The doctrine has its roots in the historical intervention of the courts of equity to allow deductions whenever there were good equitable grounds for directly impeaching the demand which the plaintiff-creditor was seeking to enforce.
 The only cross-claims that may be deducted therefrom are those that arise out of the same transaction or are so closely connected with the plaintiff’s demands that it would be manifestly unjust to allow him to enforce payment without taking account of the cross-claim.
-As Chao J noted in _OCWS Logistics v Soon Meng Construction Pte Ltd_ [1999] 2 SLR 376:
+As Chao J noted in _OCWS Logistics v Soon Meng Construction Pte Ltd_ <span class="citation">[1999] 2 SLR 376</span>:

  An unliquidated claim of the defendant for damages could be set-off if it arose from the same transaction as the claim of the plaintiff or was closely connected with the subject matter of the claim: this was equitable set-off, see Hanak v Green [1958] 2 QB 9 and Morgan & Son Ltd v Martin Johnson & Co Ltd [1949] 1 KB 107.

 13\.
-Similarly, the Court of Appeal in _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ [1995] 3 SLR 1 found (at p 14) that:
+Similarly, the Court of Appeal in _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ <span class="citation">[1995] 3 SLR 1</span> found (at p 14) that:

  ...the exercise of equitable set-off is only permitted, if equitable considerations support such an exercise.
 It arises where there are good equitable grounds for directly impeaching the title to the legal demand which the creditor is seeking to enforce.
 As Lord Denning MR succinctly said in The Nanfri, at pp 974-975: